 But, Strongman training, odd objects, etc have become a FAD.
 With more and more Coaches thinking that training is all about the tools they use rather than the actual coaching and program design, we've got 200 + lb Football players, D1 athletes and even freshman athletes flipping things like a 250 lb tire.

-We even strongman training on The Biggest Loser.
+We now see strongman training on TV with senior citizens on shows like The Biggest Loser.

 A freshman in high school is more than 99% likely to NOT have the foundation in technique or strength to be ready for a tire flip.